 There are many reasons why you would choose to become a safety professional:

-- • You might be born with a passion for keeping other safe and healthy, making WHS a natural career choice for you.
+You might be born with a passion for keeping others safe and healthy, making WHS a natural career choice for you.

-Work health and safety professionals working full time (grouped together with environment health professionals) earn approximately $1600 per week on average, before tax (as of August 2012).
+Work health and safety professionals working full time (grouped together with environmental health professionals) earn approximately $29.33 per hour on average.

 What Other Resources are Available?